-When I was 15 I was extremely excited for the movie with Jim Carrey ‘The Mask’.
-I was a big Jim Carrey fan because of “Ace Venture: Pet Detective” and I was also nuts about computer generated imagery.
-At the time I wanted to be a 3D Animator.
+When I was 15 I was extremely excited about the movie with Jim Carrey ‘The Mask’.
+I was a big Jim Carrey fan because of “Ace Venture: Pet Detective” and I was also nuts about computer-generated imagery.
+At the time I wanted to be a 3D Animator and web designer.
 So, naturally, “The Mask” was the coolest movie in the world in my books.

 So here was something that most likely, everyone had heard before.
 Most likely everyone got the joke.
 And yet, I did not.